 Homiletical (homilies = sermons) commentaries focus on interpreting the Bible and then applying it.
 Preachers wrote these commentary sets for other preachers.
 They are also great for preparing to teach the Bible in any capacity, not just from the pulpit.

 Exegetical commentaries focus on the more academic processes of uncovering the author’s original meaning.
 Oftentimes, these publications will explain passages from the original Hebrew and Greek, go in-depth on cultural and historical references, and address scholarly disputes.

 First, it’s important to remember that study Bible notes and Bible commentaries are both interpretations of Scripture!
 Just as you would prayerfully evaluate a sermon, evaluate the contents of any resource you read.
 No human-made book is perfect in the way that God’s Word is!

 If you are looking for quick, easy insights on Scripture, a study Bible or a one-volume commentary is a fantastic place to start.
-Right now, we have the First Century Study Bible and the Zondervan Bible Commentary (1 Vol.) on sale.
+Right now, we have the Life Application Study Bible and the Zondervan Bible Commentary (1 Vol.) on sale.

 If you’re wanting to go deeper, you may want to pick a commentary set like the Pillar New Testament Commentary (15 Vols) or something similar.
 These can be pretty pricey, but if you watch our sales carefully, you should be able to find what you’re looking for discounted at some point or another!
 Make sure you’re getting our emails.